Edit Page

 Sails supports the popular MongoDB database via the sails-mongo adapter.

 First, make sure you have access to a running MongoDB server, either on your development machine or in the cloud.
-Below, 'mongodb://[email protected]/foo' refers to a locally-installed MongoDB using "foo" as the database name.
+Below, 'mongodb://root@localhost/foo' refers to a locally-installed MongoDB using "foo" as the database name.
 Be sure to replace that connection URL with the appropriate string for your database.

 Developing locally with MongoDB